OrbsCCG/Orbs-CCG-Wiki/rules/glossary.md

 ## Speedy

 A permanent with **Speedy** can attack and use abilities that require exhausting the turn it enters play.
-(Normally only energizers can exhaust the turn they enter play.)
+(Normally, only energizers can exhaust the turn they enter play.)
 For example, Agnu's Hellraisers can attack the turn it enters play.

 [[Agnu's Hellraisers]]

 ## Unblockable

-An **Unblockable** minion cannot be blocked by an opponents' minions.
+An **Unblockable** minion cannot be blocked by an opponent's minions.

 [[Sneaky Knight]]